Urmila Balawant Apte

-Urmila Balavant Apte is the Indian Founder of the BhartiyaStree Shakti organisation in 1988 which is dedicated to the empowerment of women.
+Urmila Balavant Apte is the Indian Founder of the Bhartiya Stree Shakti organisation in 1988 which is dedicated to the empowerment of women.
 She received the Nari Shakti Puraskar from President Ram Nath Kovind in 2018 for her work.

 Life

 Apte is a mathematician who gained a master's degree from the University of Mumbai in mathematics.
 In 1969 she used her teaching qualification and master's degree to teach maths at various colleges in Mumbai.

 She founded, Bhartiya Stree Shakti (BSS), in 1988.
 BSS is an organisation for the empowerment of women.
 The organisation seeks to end discrimination based on gender and to empower women.
 It works to recognise women's contribution to the nation and to the family.